-If you’re someone who favours more open world gameplay than a straight dungeon crawl or set-story, this is the Dungeons & Dragons campaign for you.
-Waterdeep is a gigantic city that is split into different wards, which each have their own vibe.
-There’s a staggering amount of NPCs that the party can interact with, which leads a lot of consequential choices being made,. whether you intended it or not.
+If you’re someone who favours more open-world gameplay than a straight dungeon crawl or set-story, this is the Dungeons & Dragons campaign for you.
+Waterdeep is a gigantic city that is split into different wards, which each have its own vibe.
+There’s a staggering amount of NPCs that the party can interact with, which leads to a lot of consequential choices being made. whether you intended it or not.
 Dragon Heist‘s approach to gameplay reminds me a lot of Grand Theft Auto.
 There is a main quest that you can complete, but sometimes you just want to muck around and run missions for the Xanathar’s Thieves’ Guild or try to steal a guard’s griffon mount.

-Baldur’s Gate: Descent Into Avernus is an D&D adventure that asks an important question: What if Mad Max: Fury Road was set in Hell?
+Baldur’s Gate: Descent Into Avernus is a D&D adventure that asks an important question: What if Mad Max: Fury Road was set in Hell?

 This campaign is huge, you can easily sink a couple of months into it.
 The main plot hook is that the city of Elturel has been torn from the Material Plane and is now suspending above River Styx in Avernus, the first layer of the Nine Hells.
 It’s a race against the clock to stop the city from collapsing into this infernal realm.
 It’s also literally hell, so everything sucks.
 There’s even a Blood War being waged between demons and devils.
 Did I not mention that this entire campaign is as metal as a Slayer album cover?